ikim025/ucr-cs100/textbook/C++/DataStructures/README.md

 [Interesting lesser-known data structures](http://stackoverflow.com/questions/500607/what-are-the-lesser-known-but-useful-data-structures?rq=1).

-Within this folder there exists folders including examples of basic usage for the covered data structures. you would like to see more about Trees and Hash functions which are used in the Map and Priority_Queue classes respectively:
+Within this folder there exists folders including examples of basic usage for the covered data structures.
+If you would like to see more about Trees and Hash functions which are used in the Map and Priority_Queue classes respectively:
 [Nice basic tutorial, solid example programs included](http://www.cs.fsu.edu/~jestes/cop3330/notes/datastruct.html).
 Scroll down to the textbook examples section and there are examples of Trees and Hash functions.

-Many of these data structures exist in the Boost library and I would highly recommend getting used to some of the Boost features.
+Many of these data structures exist in the Boost library and we would highly recommend getting used to some of the Boost features.
 Boost has some rather obscure data structures that might be exactly what you need one day.
 If you only have access to the lab computers then you will have to ask systems to install the boost libraries you need as only 10 or so Boost libraries are installed on Linux by default.